How did we get so many Somali refugees—the numbers are telling

 Do you ever wonder if the Congressional Black Caucus members know what they did to our own American blacks because these immigrants are pushing them out of jobs now?

 I know who could answer all of our questions about how and why we took militant Muslims in such great numbers into the US: Terry Rusch, Director of the Office of Admissions, US State Department could tell us, if she was willing.
+[Editors note, Rusch has since retired.]

 If you would like to check numbers yourself, the best thing I can do is send you to this post as a starting place.
-I got these numbers at so many differant Office of Refugee Resettlement Annual reports to Congress that it is too cumbersome to put all those links in here.
+I got these numbers at so many different Office of Refugee Resettlement Annual reports to Congress that it is too cumbersome to put all those links in here.
 However, you should be able to use the links I just mentioned and sort it out—you will also find it interesting to see from what countries we are admitting refugees and to what states they are going.

 216 Responses to “How did we get so many Somali refugees—the numbers are telling”